Updated:

 Once TSAOG understood what was driving the problem, the path forward became clearer.
 The team decided to focus on the 30% of calls that were tying up staff with simple tasks.
 If they could automate those interactions, schedulers would finally have the time to focus on complex cases like surgical coordination and highly personalized patient support.
 “Since we had everything in place with centralized scheduling and self-scheduling, it was a seamless process,” Rebolloso shared.
 “The functions were already there, and we could turn it on as soon as we said yes.”

-Behind the scenes, those interactions were being autonomously handled by Dash Voice AI, an agentic AI system designed to handle routine scheduling tasks.
+Behind the scenes, those interactions were being autonomously handled by Dash Voice AI, an agentic AI system that autonomously handles routine scheduling tasks including appointment verifications, cancellations, and rescheduling, integrated directly with the organization’s EHR.
 It worked continuously, day and night, allowing patients to manage their appointments even after regular office hours.
 By automating appointment verifications, cancellations, and reschedules through a system connected directly to their EHR, TSAOG could let routine changes happen autonomously while staff handled calls that required personal attention.

 The implementation was deliberate.
 Teams from operations, IT, marketing, and patient experience worked together to define what types of calls could safely move to automation and how updates would flow back into their system in real time.
 Once in place, the change was immediate.
 The phones stayed just as busy, but the staff finally had space to work without feeling overwhelmed.